LOGIN

 Free Full Text

-Combination therapies
+Combination therapies:

 Bateman ED, Boushey HA, Bousquet J, et al. GOAL Investigators Group.
 Can guideline-defined asthma control be achieved?
 The Gaining Optimal Asthma Control study.
 Am J Respir Crit Care Med.
 2004;170:836-44.
-This 1-year, randomized study (n=3,421) of patients with uncontrolled asthma compared the addition of LABA vs escalating steroid in achieving two rigorous, composite, guideline-based measures of control: totally and well-controlled asthma.
+This 1-year, randomized study (n=3,421) of patients with uncontrolled asthma compared the addition of LABA vs escalating steroids in achieving two rigorous, composite, guideline-based measures of control: totally and well-controlled asthma.
 Control was achieved more rapidly and at a lower corticosteroid dose with salmeterol/fluticasone versus fluticasone alone.

 PMID: 15256389

 Peters SP, Kunselman SJ, Icitovic N, et al. for the National Heart, Lung, and Blood Institute Asthma Clinical Research Network.
 Tiotropium bromide step-up therapy for adults with uncontrolled asthma.
 N Engl J Med 2010; 363:1715-26.
-The TALC study showed that, in patients with asthma inadequately controlled by low-moderate dose inhaled corticosteroid therapy, the addition of long-acting anticholinergic therapy was superior to corticosteroid dose escalation and noninferior to adding long-acting beta-agonist therapy.
+The TALC study showed that in patients with asthma inadequately controlled by low-moderate dose inhaled corticosteroid therapy, the addition of long-acting anticholinergic therapy was superior to corticosteroid dose escalation and noninferior to adding long-acting beta-agonist therapy.
 However, the study was not powered to compare the effect on exacerbations.

 PMID: 20979471